govolution/avet/README.md

-Anti Virus Evasion Tool
+AntiVirus Evasion Tool
 ======================

-AVET is an Anti Virus Evasion Tool, which was developed for making life easier for pentesters and for experimenting with anti virus evasion techniques.
+AVET is an AntiVirus Evasion Tool, which was developed for making life easier for pentesters and for experimenting with antivirus evasion techniques.
-For an overview of new features in v2.1, as well as past version increments, have a look at the CHANGELOG file.
+For an overview of new features in **v2.1**, as well as past version increments, have a look at the **CHANGELOG** file.

 Version 2 came with a large architectural overhaul, which shifted the specifics for building the output executable from the internal C code to configuring mostly everything in the build script, providing a small configuration command language.